For those who have not yet registered for the conference, you can still save $50 with the "Bring a Buddy" rate.

 Click on the link below to learn how you can get thirty minutes of "schmooze" time with many attendees at the upcoming NSN Conference, July 23-27!

-Join us on June 20th for a showcase of two storytellers that are considered masters of their craft by Lawn Gnome Publishing owner Aaron Hopkins-Johnson.
+Join us either June 13th or June 20th for a showcase of two storytellers that are considered masters of their craft by Lawn Gnome Publishing owner Aaron Hopkins-Johnson.
 This month's theme is "Bad Buddhist".
 This showcase will be presented in the best theater for intimate and honest theater - New Times 2013 Best Blackbox Theater Award recipient - Space 55.

 Space 55 Theatre is located at 636 E. Pierce Street, Phoenix, AZ 85004.
 The show is part of the late night theater series and begins at 8:00pm.
 Tickets are $10.